sudeeprp/rapa-home/code-craft.md

 ### Habits for precision

 - Need productivity **and** reliability.
-Why should we choose between them?
+Why should we have to choose between them?
+Our consumers need both!
 - Complexity comes in the way.
 Why does software become complex?
 - Software complexity grows in increments.
 Habits can play in increments too.
 - Try the assignment: TDD for precision